 It’s true that plants grow from the top-down.
 In other words, it uses water and carbon dioxide from the air to grow.
 But you can’t remove key nutrients like:

-“This is why farmers rotate crops and allow periods of rest or “fallow” to replenish soil with nutrients.
+“This is why farmers rotate crops and allow periods of rest or “fallow” to replenish the soil with nutrients.
 If they can’t do it this way, then farmers use chemical and natural fertilizers to replace nitrogen.”